Jamiatu Muslim Mindanao: History

-Origin and being
+Origins

 The Jamiatu Muslim Mindanao in Marawi City was established and headed by Late Sheikh Ahmad Bashir, who served as president from 1956 until 1989.

-Founding members of the Board of Directors
+Founding members of the board of directors

 JMM was started with simple primary education in seven classrooms at the residence of former Lanao del Sur Provincial Governor Abdulgaffor Madki Alonto in Lolong, Dansalan (Marawi old name).
 Dansalan was the capital of the undivided Lanao province.
-This Madrasa was initially named Madrasatul Arabiya, offering preparatory and elementary grades with eight teachers.
+This madrasa was initially named Madrasatul Arabiya, offering preparatory and elementary grades with eight teachers.
 The first batch had 150 students enrolled.
 From then on the board of directors started organizing many more madaris in the Mindanao region.

 In 1961, an agreement was signed between Sheikh Ahmad and Sheikh Abdurrahman Pacasum, owner of land situated at Pacasum Street, Lumbaca Madaya, Marawi City that part of Sheikh Pacasum's land will be used for the madrasa for 30 years without monetary compensation.
 Meanwhile, a secondary school was established: Ma’had Mindanao Al-Arabie Al-Islamie.

 In 1962, the Agama Islam Academy located in Ganassi, Lanao del Sur was established, offering complete levels of English education until it closed in 1987.

 In 1972, the Ma’had Mindanao Al-Arabie Al-Islamie was transferred to Darussalam, Matampay, Marawi City as its main campus.
-Sheikh Esmail Laut Sarip and Lanao del Sur Governor Mohammad Ali Dimaporo assisted sympathetically for the appeal of Sheik Ahmad to his Excellency Philippines Ppesident, Ferdinand E. Marcos, that a portion of land at the site shall be excluded from military reservation pursuant to Proclamation No. 2223, which was signed by the president.
+Sheikh Esmail Laut Sarip and Lanao del Sur Governor Mohammad Ali Dimaporo assisted sympathetically for the appeal of Sheik Ahmad to his Excellency Philippines President Ferdinand E. Marcos, that a portion of land at the site shall be excluded from military reservation pursuant to Proclamation No. 2223, which was signed by the president.

 Moreover, a component part of this land was donated to Agama Islam Society by Sultan Tiboron Maruhom, of Guimba, through the benevolent help of then Marawi city mayor, Omar M. Dianalan, and Hadji Mohammad Camote Maruhom.